 Sometimes a baby who seems healthy dies during sleep.
-This is called sudden infant death syndrome or SIDS.
+If this happens to a healthy baby younger than 1 year old, it's called sudden infant death syndrome or SIDS.

 In most cases, a parent or caregiver places the baby down to sleep and returns later to find the baby has died.
 It's no one's fault.
 SIDS can happen even when you do everything right.

-Researchers are studying the possibility that SIDS may be caused by problems with how well the brain controls breathing, heart rate and rhythm, and temperature during the first few months of life.
-More research on this is needed.
+Doctors don't know what causes SIDS, but researchers are studying the possibility that SIDS may be caused by problems with how well the brain controls breathing, heart rate and rhythm, and temperature during the first few months of life.

 SIDS has no symptoms or warning signs.
 Babies who die of SIDS seem healthy before being put to bed.
 They show no signs of struggle and are often found in the same position as when they were placed in the bed.

 SIDS is named the cause of death only when no other cause is found.
 To find out why a baby died, medical experts review the baby's and parents' medical histories, study the area where the baby died, and do an autopsy.

 Doing certain things may help protect a baby from SIDS and/or other deaths related to sleep: